-- Environmental boundaries: Taking account of water catchments as delineated by the Environmental Protection Agency under the River Basin Management Plans. - Uisce Éireann Operational Regions (North and West, Eastern and Midlands, and Southern Region). - In order to allow us to optimize the staffing resources during the roll out of the Regional Water Resource Plans, the large number of WRZs in the Southern Region has meant we have split the area into two groups, South West and South East. - Local Authority boundaries: This allows us to align the Local Authority Development Plans to our Supply Demand forecasts, and to assess the full options assessments process with our colleagues in the Local Authority Water Services Sections
+- Environmental boundaries: Taking account of water catchments as delineated by the Environmental Protection Agency under the River Basin Management Plans. - Uisce Éireann Operational Regions: North and West, Eastern and Midlands, and Southern Region. - Resources: In order to allow Uisce Éireann to optimize the staffing resources during the roll out of the Regional Water Resource Plans, the large number of WRZs in the Southern Region has meant Uisce Éireann has split the area into two groups, South West and South East. - Local Authority boundaries: This allows Uisce Éireann to align the Local Authority Development Plans to our Supply Demand forecasts, and to assess the full options assessments process with our colleagues in the Local Authority Water Services Sections